-Bold Yellow Chair
+Bold Yellow Paint For A Humdrum Chair

-Bold Yellow Chair
+Bold Yellow Paint

 The yellow, chippy, metal box is one of my favorite things.
 It resides on the bookcase in the den.
 Special appearance here for the photo shoot.